w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 {% include_cached toc.html type="end" %}
 {:/}

+## Objective

+The mission of the PDF-AAM Task Force is to specify how user agents should map accessibility semantics within the Portable Document Format specification.
+This Task Force provides a focused forum for this work while the Working Group continues its work on ARIA development.

 ### Work Statement

 The [PDF-AAM Task Force Work Statement](/about/groups/task-forces/pdf-aam/work-statement/) defines the initial objective, scope, approach, and participation of the Task Force.